What areas do you serve?

 Is window tint legal in Texas?

 Texas law allows window tint on the front side windows as long as it allows more than 25% of light through.
 Rear side windows and the back windshield can have any tint darkness.
 The windshield can have tint along the top 5 inches or above the AS-1 line.
-We install tint that meets Texas regulations and can help you choose the right level of darkness for your needs and legal requirements.
+We also offer an 80% clear film for the full windshield — it gives you the heat rejection, UV blocking, and protection of tint without darkening the glass or hindering visibility.
+We install everything to Texas regulations.

 Do I need paint correction before ceramic coating?